dwt/Dependable_API_Evolution/README.md

 ## Problems

-- API's change names / types / behavior from version to version
+- API's suddenly change names / types / behavior from version to version
-- API's removed from version to version
+- API's removed from version to version without a warning period
 - Bugs/ Inconsistencies in APIs are not fixed
 - New and improved patterns or api designs are not adapted in a timely matter